-Can you transfer a mortgage?
-There may come a time when you want to stop making payments, and you're lucky enough to have somebody willing to take your place.
-It would be ideal to transfer the mortgage into their name, but it's often difficult or impossible to pull off.
+There may come a time when you want to stop making payments and you're lucky enough to have somebody willing to take your place.
+It would be ideal to transfer the mortgage into their name, but it's not always easy to pull off.

 If your loan is "assumable," you're in luck; that means you can transfer the mortgage to somebody else.
 However, there are always some restrictions.
-Lenders want to make sure you transfer the mortgage to somebody who will continue to pay.
-That person needs to have decent credit and sufficient income.
+Lenders want to make sure you pass it along to somebody who will continue to pay.
+That person needs to have decent credit and sufficient income ratios.
+In essence, they will have to be approved for the mortgage just like you were when you originally got the loan.The lender does not want to see you transfer your mortgage to somebody who's less likely to pay off the loan.
+They'd rather keep you on the hook if there's a better chance of collecting money from you.

 Instead of transferring a mortgage to somebody else, you may be able to refinance the loan.
 You repay the old loan, and replace it with a brand new one.
 Again, someone has to qualify for the loan with acceptable credit and income levels.